 The first Designer Bookbinders International Competition was held earlier this year, with bookbinders from all around the world dusting off their block presses and endpapers to enter.
 The following images are taken from the 117 short-listed entries, which took on the theme of water as their inspiration.
 GBW 100th Anniversary Exhibition Catalog Bind-O-Rama.
 Charlene Matthews, Hollywood, CA, USA.

 Bound September 2007.
 I had a copy already, but bought another set of loose sheets to bind.
 I decided to interweave both copies, same pages together, as through the years, I can see many of our lives interweaving together.
 It was a great experience, I was able to see and think about each book as I wove another into it, and I realized how I had not paid much attention to my peer’s bindings as much as I should have.
 The cover was hard.
+The covers are covered in pinhole photographs of my bindery back porch.
 Make a Book a Day: Book 324 - Recycled Vinyl Record Journal/Blank Book - Donna Summers - Coptic Binding.
 Finally Back!

 I’ve also been thinking about doing something with corrugated paper.
 My plan was to use kraft corrugated paper.
 You know, the kind used for packaging breakables.
 There are a couple reasons I didn’t get the kraft corrugated paper.
 Project: Stamped Kraft Book Covers.
 I am always looking for inexpensive solutions for styling and decorating my home.